boxvc/NVIDIA-Jobs/Senior_Software_Program_Manager_Customer_Program.md

 - Demonstrable ability to think in an unexpected way to resolve issues and resource conflicts

 - Demonstrated ability to get complex product to customers

-•	5+years programming of a modern programming language highly desired
+- 5+years programming of a modern programming language highly desired

-•	Thorough knowledge of software engineering principles
+- Thorough knowledge of software engineering principles

-•	Experience with productivity tools and process automation in support of this role a plus
+- Experience with productivity tools and process automation in support of this role a plus

-•	Working level familiarity with real-time operating system, hypervisor, multimedia a strong plus
+- Working level familiarity with real-time operating system, hypervisor, multimedia a strong plus

-•	8-10 years of relevant work experience
+- 8-10 years of relevant work experience

-•	Bachelors or Masters in electrical engineering or computer science
+- Bachelors or Masters in electrical engineering or computer science

-•	Automotive industry experience desired
+- Automotive industry experience desired

-•	Agile Certification/training a plus
+- Agile Certification/training a plus

-•	PM Certification/training desired
+- PM Certification/training desired

+##### Ways to stand out from the crowd：

+- Team player, loves to work in a team environment

+- Native Mandarin, Fluent English

 ----
 如果您感兴趣的话， 可以直接发送英文简历至sbai@nvidia.com :blush: